ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 ### Terminal Splitter Example

-As it is already mentioned in the *Highlights* section, Terminal ctrl is a regular widget, i.e it is not much different from other UI elements such as buttons, treeviews, lists, arrays, color pickers, etc., albeit a more complex one.
+As it is already mentioned in the *Highlights* section, TerminalCtrl is a regular widget, i.e it is not much different from other GUI elements such as buttons, treeviews, lists, arrays, color pickers, etc., albeit a more complex one behind the scene.
 It follows the ingenious design of the Ultimate++ widget library as closely as possible.

-Below two example illustrate a way of creating more advanced user interfaces with the Terminal package, simply by using a splitter widget.
+Below two example illustrate a way of creating more advanced user interfaces with the TerminalCtrl, simply by using a splitter widget.
 A splitter is a container widget that can be used to split any parent widget into resizable horizontal or vertical panes.
 The second terminal splitter example is basically a variant of the first one except that it has the same extra code as in basic terminal example above, and runs on the Turtle HTML-5 backend:

 (Note that you can also use tabs *instead of/with* splitters: A tabbed terminals example is also provided with package.)